Comparisons

 AspectTypia (plugin)tsgonest (codegen)

-Explicit calls neededYes — typia.assert<T>() at every use siteNo — discovered via manifest
+Explicit calls neededYes — typia.assert<T>() at every use siteNo — injected at compile time

 Bundle size impactInline code at every call siteSingle companion per type

-NestJS integration@nestia/core decorators replace NestJS onesDrop-in pipe/interceptor, keep standard decorators
+NestJS integration@nestia/core decorators replace NestJS onesZero-config, keep standard decorators

 Build toolingRequires ts-patch, plugin config in tsconfigSingle tsgonest build command